 East Asian Languages and Cultures | Elementary Korean I

-Meets with another section of EALC-K101 (undergraduate section)
+Meets with another section of EALC-K101 (graduate section)

 Through speaking and listening exercises, this course focuses on the